zacw7/LeetCodeSolution/1142-User-Activity-for-the-Past-30-Days-II/README.md

 Note that each session belongs to exactly one user.
 ```

-Write an SQL query to find the daily active user count for a period of 30 days ending __2019-07-27__ inclusively.
-A user was active on some day if he/she made at least one activity on that day.
+Write an SQL query to find the average number of sessions per user for a period of 30 days ending __2019-07-27__ inclusively, __rounded to 2 decimal places__.
+The sessions we want to count for a user are those with at least one activity in that time period.

 The query result format is in the following example:
 ```